survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 T> WDS tries to run in another port in case the default one is being used.
 See the terminal output to figure out where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
 If something is running on the port 8080, it should display a message.
 The exact command depends on the platform.

-T> If you want to open a browser tab directly after running the server, set `devServer.open: true`.
-You can also achieve the same result through the CLI by using `webpack-dev-server --open`.

 {pagebreak}

 ## Verifying that `--env` Works

-Webpack configuration receives the result of `--env` if it exposes a function.
+Webpack configuration is able to receive the value of `--env` if the configuration is defined within a function.
 To check that the correct environment is passed, adjust the configuration as follows:

 **webpack.config.js**